rosevoul/medical-notes-nee/README.md

 # Natural Language Entity Extraction

-In this project we show how to extract ground truth labels from Radiology reports (unstructured medical text).
+In this project we extract ground truth labels from Radiology reports (unstructured medical text).

 Methods and techniques covered:
 * Text matching